Q&A: Orthopedic care

 I attend most of the games, and if a player is injured, I determine if he can continue playing or if he needs further examination, whether that’s an X-ray or MRI.
 When physical therapy is required, I work with the team trainer.
 If surgery is necessary, I perform the procedure.

-Q. How does your volunteer work complement your work at Mercy Fitzgerald Hospital?
+Q. How does your volunteer work complement your work at Mercy Fitzgerald?

 I’m able to diagnose a wide variety of conditions and understand how a serious athlete versus the weekend warrior responds to different treatments.

-Q. If a Major League baseball player phoned you for medical advice, who would you like that to be?
+Q. If an MLB player phoned you for advice, who would you like that to be?

 I’m a diehard Phillies fan, so if Ryan Howard or Chase Utley called, I’d certainly do whatever I could.
 But let’s hope they both stay healthy this season and neither one needs my help!